 This question has been highly debated since the launch of vanilla Destiny, and it may finally be answered with the upcoming Guardian Games.
-The third year of this event again pits Guardians against each other in the only format that can actually identify a clear winner — earning medals through magnificent feats of athleticism.
+The 2023 edition of this event again pits Guardians against each other in the only format that can actually identify a clear winner — earning medals through magnificent feats of athleticism.

 (Okay, it’s actually by completing quests.)

 Will you side with the aggressive and tank-like Titans?
-Maybe join up with last year’s winners, the elusive and assassin-like Hunters?
-Or look to find balance as a space wizard with the Warlocks?
-As you mull over your decision, let’s take a look at what you can expect from the Guardian Games in 2022.
+Maybe join up with the elusive and assassin-like Hunters?
+Or look to find balance as a space wizard with last year’s winners, the Warlocks?
+As you mull over your decision, let’s take a look at what you can expect from the Guardian Games in 2023.

 What Are the Guardian Games?

-The Guardian Games is a competitive, community-driven event that pits each class against one another.
-It requires you to lock in a class to participate with as you earn medallions and complete mini-quests to help your class reign supreme.
+Guardian Games is a competitive, community-driven event that pits each class against one another.
+It requires you to pick a class to participate with as you earn Medallions and complete mini-quests to help your class reign supreme.
 It’s a free event for all Destiny 2 players that adds additional pursuits for PvP, PvE, high-tier activities like Raids, as well as limited-time Guardian Games playlists.

 How to Access the Guardian Games

 You won’t be able to immediately jump into the Guardian Games activities.
 Instead, you’ll need to complete the “Best in Class” quest from Eva Levante.
 This will give you the new class item for this year and walk you through the basics of participating in the event.
 Here’s how to complete it:

 1. Speak to Eva Levante at the Tower